-On February 20, 2020 we entered into a dealer manager agreement (the "Dealer Manager Agreement"), whereby Gladstone Securities will act as the exclusive dealer manager in connection with our offering (the "Offering") of up to (i) 20,000,000 shares of 6.00% Series F Cumulative Redeemable Preferred Stock of the Company, par value \$0.001 per share (the "Series F Preferred Stock"), on a "reasonable best efforts" basis (the "Primary Offering"), and (ii) 6,000,000 shares of Series F Preferred Stock pursuant to our distribution reinvestment plan (the "DRIP") to those holders of the Series F Preferred Stock who participate in such DRIP.
+On February 20, 2020 we entered into a dealer manager agreement (the "Dealer Manager Agreement"), whereby Gladstone Securities will act as the exclusive dealer manager in connection with our offering (the "Offering") of up to (i) 20,000,000 shares of 6.00% Series F Cumulative Redeemable Preferred Stock, par value \$0.001 per share (the "Series F Preferred Stock"), on a "reasonable best efforts" basis (the "Primary Offering"), and (ii) 6,000,000 shares of Series F Preferred Stock pursuant to our distribution reinvestment plan (the "DRIP") to those holders of the Series F Preferred Stock who participate in such DRIP.
 The Series F Preferred Stock is registered with the SEC pursuant to a registration statement on Form S-3 (File No. 333-236143), as the same may be amended and/or supplemented (the "Registration Statement"), under the Securities Act of 1933, as amended, and will be offered and sold pursuant to a prospectus supplement, dated February 20, 2020, and a base prospectus dated February 11, 2020 relating to the Registration Statement (the "Prospectus").

-Under the Dealer Manager Agreement, Gladstone Securities, as dealer manager, will provide certain sales, promotional and marketing services to the Company in connection with the Offering, and the Company will pay Gladstone Securities (i) selling commissions of 6.0% of the gross proceeds from sales of Series F Preferred Stock in the Primary Offering (the "Selling Commissions"), and (ii) a dealer manager fee of 3.0% of the gross proceeds from sales of Series F Preferred Stock in the Primary Offering (the "Dealer Manager Fee").
-No Selling Commissions or Dealer Manager Fee shall be paid with respect to Shares sold pursuant to the DRIP.
+Under the Dealer Manager Agreement, Gladstone Securities, as dealer manager, will provide certain sales, promotional and marketing services to us in connection with the Offering, and we will pay Gladstone Securities (i) selling commissions of 6.0% of the gross proceeds from sales of Series F Preferred Stock in the Primary Offering (the "Selling Commissions"), and (ii) a dealer manager fee of 3.0% of the gross proceeds from sales of Series F Preferred Stock in the Primary Offering (the "Dealer Manager Fee").
+No Selling Commissions or Dealer Manager Fee shall be paid with respect to shares sold pursuant to the DRIP.
 Gladstone Securities may, in its sole discretion, reallow a portion of the Dealer Manager Fee to participating broker-dealers in support of the Offering.
-We paid fees of \$3,375 to Gladstone Securities during the three months ended March 31, 2021 in connection with the Offering.
+We paid fees of \$0.5 million to Gladstone Securities during the nine months ended September 30, 2021 in connection with the Offering.

-3. Loss Per Share of Common Stock
+3. Earnings (Loss) Per Share of Common Stock

-The following tables set forth the computation of basic and diluted loss per share of common stock for the three months ended March 31, 2021 and 2020.
-The OP Units held by Non-controlling OP Unitholders (which may be redeemed for shares of common stock) have been excluded from the diluted loss per share calculations, as there would be no effect on the amounts since the Non-controlling OP Unitholders' share of loss would also be added back to net loss.
-Net loss figures are presented net of such non-controlling interests in the loss per share calculation.
+The following tables set forth the computation of basic and diluted earnings (loss) per share of common stock for the three and nine months ended September 30, 2021 and 2020.
+The OP Units held by Non-controlling OP Unitholders (which may be redeemed for shares of common stock) have been excluded from the diluted earnings (loss) per share calculations, as there would be no effect on the amounts since the Non-controlling OP Unitholders' share of earnings (loss) would also be added back to net income (loss).
+Net income (loss) figures are presented net of such non-controlling interests in the earnings (loss) per share calculation.

-We computed basic loss per share for the three months ended March 31, 2021 and 2020 using the weighted average number of shares outstanding during the respective periods.
-Diluted loss per share for the three months ended March 31, 2021 and 2020 reflects additional shares of common stock related to our convertible senior common stock (the "Senior Common Stock"), if the effect would be dilutive, that would have been outstanding if dilutive potential shares of common stock had been issued, as well as an adjustment to net loss attributable to common stockholders as applicable to common stockholders that would result from their assumed issuance (dollars in thousands, except per share amounts).
+We computed basic earnings (loss) per share for the three and nine months ended September 30, 2021 and 2020 using the weighted average number of shares outstanding during the respective periods.
+Diluted earnings (loss) per share for the three and nine months ended September 30, 2021 and 2020 reflects additional shares of common stock related to our convertible senior common stock (the "Senior Common Stock"), if the effect would be dilutive, that would have been outstanding if dilutive potential shares of common stock had been issued, as well as an adjustment to net income (loss) attributable to common stockholders as applicable to common stockholders that would result from their assumed issuance (dollars in thousands, except per share amounts).